Hassan Nasrallah: Early activities

+Political career

 Leadership of Hezbollah

 Nasrallah became the leader of Hezbollah after the Israelis assassinated the previous leader, Musawi, in 1992.
 During Nasrallah's leadership, Hezbollah acquired rockets with a longer range, which allowed them to strike at northern Israel despite the Israeli occupation of southern Lebanon.
-In 1993 Israel carried out Operation Accountability.
-Much Lebanese infrastructure was destroyed during the operation, which Israel claimed was successful.
-An agreement was eventually reached whereby, Israel ended its attacks in Lebanon and Hezbollah agreed to stop attacks on northern Israel.
+In 1993, Israel carried out Operation Accountability which resulted in the destruction of much of Lebanon's infrastructure, and Israel claimed the operation was successful.
+An agreement was eventually reached whereby Israel ended its attacks in Lebanon and Hezbollah agreed to stop attacks on northern Israel.

-However, after a short pause, hostilities resumed.
+After a short pause, hostilities resumed.
 In 1996 Israel launched Operation Grapes of Wrath, blocking important Lebanese harbour cities and bombing a Syrian military base.
 After 16 days of Israeli attacks in Lebanon, the Israeli–Lebanese Ceasefire Understanding was agreed upon.
 Again, Hezbollah agreed to stop rocket attacks in exchange for Israel halting its attacks.
-However, as in 1993, the peace did not last for long.
+As in 1993, the peace did not last for long.

+In September 1997, Nasrallah's public image changed dramatically with his speech about the news of his eldest son's killing by Israeli forces, along with his visits to other mourning families.
+Nasrallah's reaction became a media event that "served to bring Lebanese nationals together as a collective" and cast Nasrallah "as an extraordinarily selfless leader and an organic leader with deep roots in popular culture."

 In Israel, it was increasingly debated whether the presence of Israeli forces in southern Lebanon was working, since it was clear that the 'security zone' could not stop Hezbollah rockets reaching into Israel.
-After heavy Israeli casualties in south lebanon, some Israeli politicians argued that the conflict would only end if Israel withdrew from Lebanon.
-In 2000 Ehud Barak finally withdrew Israeli forces from Lebanon.
-Following the Israeli withdrawal, the South Lebanon Army, which was supported by Israel, was quickly overrun by Hezbollah.
+After heavy Israeli casualties in south Lebanon, some Israeli politicians argued that the conflict would only end if Israel withdrew from Lebanon.
+In 2000, Ehud Barak withdrew Israeli forces from Lebanon.
+After the Israeli withdrawal, the South Lebanon Army (SLA), which was supported by Israel, was quickly overrun by Hezbollah.
 Some SLA members escaped to Israel, but many were captured by Hezbollah.
-This success against Israel greatly increased Hezbollah's popularity within Lebanon and the Islamic world.
+That success against Israel greatly increased Hezbollah's popularity within Lebanon and the Islamic world.